-Nature's Gift, Butterfly Express, Edens Garden, Veriditas Botanicals, Ameo, Young Living, Plant Therapy, Plant Therapy KidSafe, Aura Cacia, doTERRA, Healing Solutions, Fabulous Frannie, and Native American Nutritionals (NAN/RMO).
+Nature's Gift, Butterfly Express, Edens Garden, Veriditas Botanicals, Ameo, Young Living, Plant Therapy, Plant Therapy KidSafe, Aura Cacia, doTERRA, Healing Solutions, Fabulous Frannie, and Native American Nutritionals/Rocky Mountain Oils (NAN/RMO).

-This experiment is different from the previous lemongrass experiments due to the fact that each brand has their own immune defense formula and contains several different essential oils.
-While most brands tested contain essential oils of clove, cinnamon, lemon, rosemary, and eucalyptus, some brands have chosen to depart from this formula.
+Protective blends from different brands tend to contain essential oils of clove, cinnamon, lemon, rosemary, and eucalyptus, though some have chosen to depart from this formula.